MasterOfTheTiger/mtig/README.md

-# st
+# Personal URL-Shortener
-A url shortener for long urls that I post often
+A url shortener for long urls that I post often.

+Idea from (here)[https://github.com/amazinigmech2418], and some of the code.